GuOlival/ToDo-App/README.md

 # ToDo Application

-Application made with Flutter that
+Application made with Flutter that store tasks added by authenticated users

 ## Avaible features
 - Store tasks at cloud